JackLite/ModulesFramework/README.md

 - `void RiseEvent<T>()` - create *event* `T` with default fields (`new T()`);
 - `void RiseEvent<T>(T)` - create *event* `T`;

+##### Logs

+- `void SetLogger(IModulesLogger)` - allow to use your own logger.
+By default `Console.WriteLine` is used;
+- `void SetLogFilter(LogFilter)` - set log filter in logger.
+It can help when you want see less logs.
+For example you may not need logs about creating/destroying entities because it happens too lot in your game.
+By default no logs filtered.

 ### Entity

 - `Entity AddComponent(T)` - adds component `T` to `Entity`.